Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 JA: When you’re at work what puts the biggest smile on your face?

 DU: Getting to do what I love to do.
 At the end of the day, yes, I want to make a career and be successful.
 But that’s not my only agenda.
 I made a career change because I want to be happy.
 Life is way too short.
-I’d much rather fight every day for my paycheck and be happy then have everything be easy.
+I’d much rather fight every day for my paycheck and be happy than have everything be easy.
 Whether it’s at home cooking for Mindy or cooking for a dinner party, I get to do what I love to do.
 And cooking is that vehicle for me.
 It helps me regulate my anxiety and my depression.
 It allows me to focus on my triggers.

 JA: What can a home cook do to up their game?
 How can they build confidence in the kitchen?